EPPO Alert List – Beech leaf disease

 - An emerging disease of beech of unknown etiology -

-North America (BLD): Canada (Ontario), USA (New York, Ohio, Pennsylvania).
+North America: Canada (Ontario), USA (Connecticut, New York, Ohio, Pennsylvania).

 On which plants

-In North America, BLD mainly affects F. grandifolia (American beech).
+BLD mainly affects F. grandifolia (American beech).
 However, it was also observed in 2016 on F. sylvatica (European beech) and F. orientalis (Oriental beech) in a tree collection (Holden Forests and Gardens in Geauga county, Ohio), as well as in 2017 on F. sylvatica in commercial nursery stock (Lake county, Ohio).
 F. engleriana (Chinese beech) is considered to be a potential host.
-In Japan, Litylenchus crenatae has been described from leaves of F. crenata (Japanese beech).

-Until now, L. crenatae has only been confirmed to be present within leaf tissues (mesophyll) of infected F. crenata in Japan.
-If this nematode is associated with BLD, plants for planting and cut foliage could be potential pathways for long distance transport.
+If L. crenatae mccannii is the main cause of BLD, plants for planting and cut foliage could be potential pathways for long distance transport.
 However, how the nematode spreads among forest trees is currently unknown.
 In particular, it is not known whether the nematode can survive in other plant parts or in the soil during winter after beech leaves have fallen.

 Plants for planting, cut branches of Fagus spp. from countries where the disease occurs?